Premium ProductReports

 Value Assessment

-Here is why the best machine scores lowest on value: at ~$1,299 it costs three to five times its rivals, and for the typical home user who walks an hour a day and needs to tuck the pad away, most of what you are paying for goes unused — you cannot fold it, and it weighs 78 lbs.
-For that buyer it is genuinely poor value, which the score reflects.
-For the opposite buyer — someone building a permanent standing-desk workstation for all-day use — the 10-year warranty and commercial durability make the cost-per-year entirely rational.
-The value depends almost entirely on how hard you will use it.
+Why does the best machine score lowest on value?
+Because at roughly $1,299 it costs three to five times its rivals, and the typical home user, walking an hour a day and tucking the pad away afterward, cannot use most of what the money buys: it does not fold, it weighs 78 lbs, and the commercial duty cycle sits idle.
+For that buyer it is genuinely poor value, and the score says so.
+Flip the use case to a permanent workstation running all day and the math inverts: the 10-year warranty and repairable build make the cost per year entirely rational.
+Few products in our research swing so hard on a single question: how hard will you actually use it?

 Who Should Buy It